markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/appcontrol.md

 ## App Control and Smart App Control

 Starting in Windows 11 version 22H2, [Smart App Control](https://support.microsoft.com/topic/what-is-smart-app-control-285ea03d-fa88-4d56-882e-6698afdb7003) brings robust application control to consumers and to some small businesses with simpler app portfolios.
 Smart App Control ensures only signed code runs as well as code predicted to be safe by our intelligent cloud-powered security service.
-When code is unsigned and the service is unable to predict with confidence that it is safe to run, it is blocked but can develop positive reputation over time as new signals are processed by the service.
+When code is unsigned and the service is unable to predict with confidence that it is safe to run, it is blocked but can develop better reputation over time as new signals are processed by the service.
 Meanwhile, code determined to be unsafe is always blocked.

 While Smart App Control is designed for consumers, we believe it's the ideal starting point for most organizations.
 And since it's built entirely upon App Control for Business, you can create a policy with the same security and compatibility as Smart App Control but which also trusts the line-of-business (LOB) apps that your organization depends on.
-The service providing Smart App Control's intelligence to predict what code is safe to run is also available in App Control for Business, where its called the Intelligent Security Graph (ISG).
+The service providing Smart App Control's intelligence to predict what code is safe to run is also available in App Control for Business, where it's called the Intelligent Security Graph (ISG).

 Smart App Control starts in evaluation mode and will switch itself off within 48 hours for enterprise managed devices unless the user has turned it on first.
 If you want to proactively turn off Smart App Control across your organization's endpoints, set the **VerifiedAndReputablePolicyState** (DWORD) registry value under `HKLM\SYSTEM\CurrentControlSet\Control\CI\Policy` as shown in the following table.
 After you change the registry value, you must run [CiTool.exe -r](operations/citool-commands.md#refresh-the-app-control-policies-on-the-system) for the change to take effect.